Chapter 4781-10 Dispute Resolution

 (ii) A primary interest in the matter being mediated; or

 (iii) A business or personal relationship with any of the parties to the dispute resolution.

-(b) If the parties are unable to reach a settlement through mediation, then within fifteen days of the issuance of written notice by the mediator that the matter was not resolved, any party may request that the commission arrange for non-binding arbitration.
+(b) If the parties are unable to reach a settlement through mediation, then within fifteen days of the issuance of written notice by the mediator that the matter was not resolved, any party may request that the division arrange for non-binding arbitration.
 When arbitration is not requested, the division may review the original request for dispute resolution to determine whether or not an investigation will be initiated.

-(c) Arbitration is not available to those disputes which do not meet the requirements of paragraphs (A) and (B) of this rule, even if inspection or mediation services were offered as a courtesy by the commission.
+(c) Arbitration is not available to those disputes that do not meet the requirements of paragraphs (A) and (B) of this rule, even if inspection or mediation services were offered as a courtesy by the division.

-(1) A request for arbitration shall be made in writing to the commission on a form provided by the commission.
-Following the request for arbitration:
+(1) A request for arbitration shall be made in writing to the division on a form provided by the division.
+Following a timely request for arbitration:

-(a) The commission shall arrange for an approved arbitrator.
+(a) The division shall arrange for an approved arbitrator.